Tiiiger/QPyTorch/README.md

 # QPyTorch

-QPyTorch is a low-precision arithmetic simulation package implemented through PyTorch.
-QPyTorch is designed to support researches on low-precision machine learning, especially in low-precision training.
+QPyTorch is a low-precision arithmetic simulation package in PyTorch.
+It is designed to support researches on low-precision machine learning, especially for researches in low-precision training.

 Notably, QPyTorch supports quantizing different numbers in the training process with customized low-precision formats.
-This eases the process of investigating different precision setting and developing new deep learning architectures.
+This eases the process of investigating different precision settings and developing new deep learning architectures.
 More concretely, QPyTorch implements fused kernels for quantization and integrates smoothly with existing PyTorch kernels (e.g. matrix multiplication, convolution).

 Recent researches can be reimplemented easily through QPyTorch.
-We offer an example replicate of [WAGE](https://arxiv.org/abs/1802.04680) in a downstream repo [WAGE.qpytorch](https://github.com/Tiiiger/WAGE.pytorch).
-We provide a list of working examples under [Examples](#examples).
+We offer an example replication of [WAGE](https://arxiv.org/abs/1802.04680) in a downstream repo [WAGE](https://github.com/Tiiiger/QPyTorch/blob/master/examples/WAGE).
+We also provide a list of working examples under [Examples](#examples).

 *Note*: QPyTorch relies on PyTorch functions for the underlying computation,